iamseeley/simpl-site/README.md

 ## Contributing

-Contributions are welcome!
-Please read our [Contributing Guide](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.
+Contributions are very welcome!

 ## License

 SimplSite is released under the MIT License.
 See the [LICENSE](LICENSE) file for details.

+       😊
+Enjoy 👉👈